Open MenuHide Menu

 What it is

-The UT Southwestern Patient Care Technician (PCT) Residency is a collaboration between UT Southwestern, the Department of Labor and Dallas College.
-PCT residents will receive classroom training in PCT skills, EKG interpretation and Phlebotomy at Dallas College while also working as a PCT in training at UT Southwestern Clements University Hospital.
-Upon completion of the Dallas College courses, the PCT resident will take the PCT certification exam.
+The UT Southwestern Patient Care Technician (PCT) Residency is a collaboration among UT Southwestern, the U.S. Department of Labor and Dallas College.
+PCT residents will receive classroom training in patient care skills, EKG interpretation and phlebotomy at Dallas College while also working as a PCT-in-training at UT Southwestern’s William P. Clements Jr. University Hospital.
+Upon completion of the Dallas College courses, the resident will take the PCT certification exam.

 What you need to apply